Akashic

 Kansas City's media market spans the Missouri-Kansas state line, meaning its viewers are simultaneously targeted by campaigns operating under entirely different competitive environments — a rare dual-state dynamic that complicates ad-buy strategy.

-Across the recorded series it reached a Democratic high of twenty-eight points in 1912 and a Republican high of twenty-nine points in 1972.
-Between 2020 and 2024 the market moved two points toward the Republican candidate; the 2024 margin was one point.
+Across the recorded series it reached a Democratic high of 28.2 points in 1912 and a Republican high of 28.5 points in 1972.
+Between 2020 and 2024 the market moved 2.2 points toward the Republican candidate; the 2024 margin was 1.3 points.

-A population of 2,630,036, a 74% non-Hispanic-white share, and a median household income of $82,224 describe the market.
+A population of 2,630,036, a 72% non-Hispanic-white share, and a median household income of $82,224 describe the market.
+The market's voting pattern over the last decade is most similar to that of Denver and Portland, OR.

 Compare two places, side by side